A NICER View of PSR J1231$-$1411: A Complex Case: Discussion

 The $N_{\mathrm{H}}$ values inferred in this work are globally consistent with these independent measurements.
-It is important to keep in mind that the measurements deduced above should be considered carefully since the employed relations may be uncertain, especially at low-absorption values because the sampling of objects is much smaller for low values of $N_{\mathrm{H}}$.
+It is important to keep in mind that the measurements deduced above should be considered carefully because the employed relations may be uncertain, especially at low-absorption values because the sampling of objects is much smaller for low values of $N_{\mathrm{H}}$.
 In other words, these independent measurements mostly bring support that the chosen prior on $N_{\mathrm{H}}$ is broad enough and does not bias the inferred parameters.

-Our inferred distance is also found to be well consistent with the preliminary parallax distance measurement \citep{Cromartie24}, both being around or above $600$ pc.
-We note though that our distance upper limit ($700$ pc) might be too restrictive, since our posteriors peak only slightly below it and the parallax distance uncertainties can also allow higher distances, especially when accounting for the Lutz-Kelker bias \citep{LutzKulker1973,Verbiest2012}.
+Our inferred distance is also found to be well consistent with the preliminary parallax distance measurement (Cromartie et al. 2024, in preparation), both being around or above $600$ pc.
+We note though that our distance upper limit ($700$ pc) might be too restrictive because our posteriors peak only slightly below it and the parallax distance uncertainties can also allow higher distances, especially when accounting for the Lutz-Kelker bias \citep{LutzKulker1973,Verbiest2012}.
 Using a more sophisticated distance prior is, however, left to future work.

 In one of the \texttt{ST-U} runs we also explored the effect of separate effective-area scaling factors for all the \xmm instruments.
 We found $\alpha_{\mathrm{pn}} = 0.93 \pm 0.09$, $\alpha_{\mathrm{MOS1}} = 0.98 \pm 0.09$, and $\alpha_{\mathrm{MOS2}} = 1.00 \pm 0.09$.
 These are similar enough with each other that using one single $\alpha_{\mathrm{XMM}}$ seems justified for the final \texttt{PDT-U} models.